lsuhpchelp/llm_tools/vllm_distributed.md

 ### 9. Monitor the Job

-You can monitor the status of loading the model by reviewing the output and error logs shows in step 8.
+You can monitor the status of loading the model by reviewing the output and error logs shown in step 8.

 ### 10. Connect to the Model